Live

 It’s designed to be handed to a psychiatrist who’s never seen the app before and understood in under two minutes.
 I tested this with my own psychiatrist.
 The format passed the “I don’t need to explain this” test on the first try.

-It’s also the only report I know of that includes AI-detected patterns — not just your raw data, but what the data suggests.
+It’s also the only report I know of that includes AI-detected patterns.
+Not just your raw data, but what the data suggests.
 Sleep-mood delay analysis, high-energy run detection, variability trends.
 That context changes what you’re able to discuss in the appointment.

 What to look for when choosing